LLEB-ME/gouv.fa/content/members/renounce.md

 ---

 Those without access must print and fill out the form below.
-Mailed requests should be sent to the closest mailing address that accepts `Membership documents`.
-[View mailing addresses &rarr;](/meta/contact)
+Mailed requests should be mailed to or faxed to the closest location that accepts `Membership documents`.
+[View locations &rarr;](/meta/contact)

 <a class="btn download" href="https://sec.gouv.fa/forms/renounce-membership.pdf">Download "Renounciation of Farer membership" PDF (0,00 Mo)</a>